Kraboobee/reskin/src/content/pages/pricing.md

   - _bookshop_name: global/faq
     title: Have
     title_suffix: Questions?
-    description: We believe that a good email marketing strategy is the key to growth.
-So we’re helping you grow your business with tools and resources that make email marketing easy.
+    description: We see the potential in local businesses, and we want to contribute to their growth.
+We hope to clearly communicate our value to help you make the best decision for your brand.
     FAQ:
-      - title: Is there a maximum numbers of emails I can send each month?
-        description: No, the prices include unlimited emails.
-Send to your heart's content.
-      - title: Where can I find out more information?
-        description: Right here on this website, or contact our support team.
+      - title: What is a "Static Website"?
+        description: A static website is a simple, lightweight site.
+Although functionality is more limited, you get a well designed, high-performance site that perfectly communicates your brand.
-      - title: Do you have pricing for non-profits?
+      - title: By "CMS", do you just mean Wordpress?
-        description: Yes, contact our support team and we'll get you set up on our non-profit plan.
+        description: Wordpress is outdated and slow.
+We use modern headless CMS platforms with cutting-edge UI frameworks to maximise performance and control.
+      - title: Why are your prices so high?
+        description: Very few developers have our design skills, and very few designers have our development skills.
       - title: What forms of payment do you accept?
-        description: We accept credit cards, checks, and cash.
+        description: We currently accept EFT only.
-      - title: In which currencies can I make payments?
-        description: All payments are in **USD**.
 ---